geoportti/geoinformatics-days/source/index.rst

 Submissions are welcome in, but not limited to, the following areas:

-1. Geospatial Data Acquisition and Processing
+1. Geospatial Intelligence and AI
-2. Geographic Information Systems (GIS) and Remote Sensing
+2. Environmental Change, Resilience, and Sustainability
-3. Spatial Data Analysis and Visualization
+3. Urban Analytics, Mobility, and Smart Cities
-4. Geospatial Algorithms and Modeling
+4. Participatory GIS, Citizen Science, and Spatial Justice
-5. User Cognition in Geospatial Applications
-6. Geoinformatic Human-Computer Interaction
-7. Location-Based Services and Geographic Information Retrieval
-8. Big Data Analytics for Geospatial Applications
-9. Spatial Data Infrastructures and Interoperability
-10. Geoinformatics for Smart Cities and Urban Planning
-11. Environmental Monitoring and Geospatial Solutions
-12. Geoinformatics for Sustainable Development
-13. Geospatial AI and Machine Learning Applications
+5. Remote Sensing, Earth Observation, and Spatial Modelling
+6. Geovisualization, Cartography, and Communication
-14. Open Geospatial Science and Open Source Software
+7. Open Geospatial Data, Reproducibility, and FAIR Practices
+8. Education, Methods, and Emerging Technologies in Geoinformatics
+9. General Advances in GIScience and Geoinformatics

 Your participation in the Geoinformatics Research Days 2026 will make a significant contributions, foster collaboration, and shape the future of Geoinformatics.
 Together, let's advance the understanding and application of geospatial technologies